SAP-samples/teched2024-DA181/exercises/ex2/README.md

 <br>![](/exercises/ex2/images/storyboard.png)

-8. You can also go to the explorer and see the files i.e schema.cds and service.cds
+8. You can also go to the explorer and see the files i.e ./db/schema.cds and ./srv/service.cds

 <br>![](/exercises/ex2/images/cdsfiles.png)